FSGModding/FSG_Mod_Assistant/README.md

 __Special Note__ : Some classes of mods will almost always appear as "unused", even if they are in fact used - notable among them are mods that add the ability to buy already in-game consumables (bales, lime, fertilizer, etc) - so, when making a list of "unused" mods to deactivate, please pay special attention to what the mod does for you.

+The __Limit To__ buttons will filter the list to just those class(es) of mods.
+Note the total displayed is per-class, not what is in the current filtered view.

+The __Select in Main Window__ buttons will select those mods in the main window.

 ### Version Check

 ![version overview](screen_shots/009-version_overview.png)